Community Connector Fixed Route Public Transit System

 ****IMPORTANT SERVICE CHANGES DUE TO COVID-19****

 Public transportation passengers are MANDATED to wear a face mask per President Biden's Executive Order on Promoting COVID-19 Safety in Domestic and International Travel.
-In May, the Transportation Security Administration (TSA) extended the face mask requirement for all transportation networks, including public transportation, through September 13, 2021.
+Transportation Security Administration (TSA) has extended the face mask requirement for all transportation networks, including public transportation, through January 18, 2022.

 Passengers MUST wear masks that completely cover BOTH the MOUTH and NOSE while awaiting, boarding, disembarking, or traveling on airplanes, ships, ferries, trains, subways, buses, taxis, and ride-shares as they are traveling into, within, or out of the United States.
 PASSENGERS REFUSING TO COMPLY WILL BE DENIED SERVICE.